 Please note that each product key has multiple activations and many products allow you to install and use the product without activation for 30 days or more.
 Our research on historical key claiming patterns shows that the majority of subscribers are not impacted by these changes.
-However, if activating a product key multiple times does not meet your needs or you’ve exhausted the activations, you can submit a request for additional keys through MSDN Customer Service.
+However, if activating a product key multiple times does not meet your needs or you’ve exhausted the activations, you can submit a request for additional keys through Visual Studio Subscription Customer Service.

-MSDN subscriptions provide access to a wide range of Microsoft products for designing, developing, testing, and demonstrating applications.
+Visual Studio subscriptions provide access to a wide range of Microsoft products for designing, developing, testing, and demonstrating applications.
 Some of these products require product keys during installation, and some of those require activation.

-MSDN subscriptions typically include five product keys for current versions of Windows and Office products, and three keys for older versions.
+Visual Studio subscriptions typically include five product keys for current versions of Windows and Office products, and three keys for older versions.

 Product keys and product activation can be a tricky topic, so we’ve assembled some useful links to better understand and be better prepared to plan out your development and testing environments as a result.